Austin Wonaeamirri: Early life

 Wonaeamirri was born and grew up on the Tiwi Islands in the remote community of Snake Bay and Milikapiti, on Melville Island.
-He began playing football at the age of six and as a junior, he played in the Tiwi Islands Football League.
+He began playing football at the age of six and as a junior, he for Muluwurri Magpies in the Tiwi Islands Football League, and was also a young member of the club's senior side.
 He lost his mother at the age of 12 and was brought up by his father, Matthew.

 Wonaeamirri played senior football in both the TIFL and the Northern Territory Football League in Darwin, Northern Territory, where he was a junior star for the St Mary's Football Club.

 He was named in the inaugural list of the Tiwi Bombers, as one of their youngest stars.
 He was a solid contributor for the Bombers during the record thrashing of Rumbalara Football Club in their historic encounter at the Melbourne Cricket Ground as a curtainraiser to the "Dreamtime at the 'G" match between the Essendon Bombers and Richmond Tigers.

-After being overlooked in the 2006 AFL Draft, Wonaeamirri moved to Adelaide in South Australia to play in the SANFL for the Norwood Football Club to increase his chances of being drafted from a more competitive league.
+After being overlooked in the 2006 AFL draft, Wonaeamirri moved to Adelaide in South Australia to play in the SANFL for the Norwood Football Club to increase his chances of being drafted from a more competitive league.

 That year he represented Australia's indigenous youth on tour to South Africa with the "Flying Boomerangs" to play against the South Africa's Buffaloes.

-After a solid season with Norwood, he nominated for the AFL Draft later that year.
+After a solid season with Norwood, he nominated for the AFL draft later that year.

 After strong performances in the 2007 AFL Under 18 Championships for the Northern Territory where he was voted the Territory's best player at the tournament, he attracted the interest of talent scouts.